gameswithwords/gww-server/README.md

 NGINX

 # Overview

-A proxy pass that redirects all requests to api to the json api
+A proxy pass that redirects all requests to `/api` to the json api

 # Core Features